Global Health Course Lists by Term

 Note about Nursing C155 "Globalization, Social Justice, and Human Rights"

 This is a 3 unit course.
-Students who wish to apply this course to the Global Health minor will need to take an additional 5 or 6 unit course in order to satisfy the College requirement of minimum 20 upper division minor units.
+Students who wish to apply this course to the Global Health minor will need to take either an additional course or 5-unit course in order to satisfy the College requirement of minimum 20 upper division minor units.

-5 and 6 unit upper division courses that can be applied to the Global Health Minor:
+5-unit upper division courses that can be applied to the Global Health Minor (enrollment is not guaranteed):

 Students can submit a Petition to the Chair of Global Health if they want to apply a course not included on the minor worksheet.
 This may also include courses taken or to be taken abroad.
 Students must include the course syllabus with their petition.